cyberphone/web2native-bridge/README.md

 Applications callable by the Web2Native Bridge emulator **must** be written in Java and stored in a for the purpose dedicated directory.
-This limits unpleasant surprises (an improperly designed native message extension could enable access to *any* application!) if you accindentally navigate to a malicious page.
+This limits unpleasant surprises (an improperly designed native message extension could enable access to *any* application!) if you accidentally navigate to a malicious page.
 ### API
 The Web2Native Bridge emulator extends the **navigator** object by a *single* method **nativeConnect**(*NameOfTargetApplication*) which returns a promise holding a **port** object.